chriscalo/schema-fns/README.md

 where:
 - `value` is the input value to be transformed and validated,
 - `update` is a function used to return a modified input value, and
-- `error` is a function used to create.
+- `error` is a function used to create validation errors.

 ## Input transformation